 Supported client types

-Guest Configuration policy definitions are inclusive of new versions.
-Older versions of operating systems available in Azure Marketplace are excluded if the Guest Configuration agent isn't compatible.
+Guest configuration policy definitions are inclusive of new versions.
+Older versions of operating systems available in Azure Marketplace are excluded if the Guest Configuration client isn't compatible.
 The following table shows a list of supported operating systems on Azure images.
 The ".x" text is symbolic to represent new minor versions of Linux distributions.

 |Microsoft||Windows Client||Windows 10|